Main Content

 Each offer should contain:

 2) Evidence of down payment.
-The buyer’s lender will also be checking the buyer’s average balance to ensure that the down payment is not borrowed.
+The buyer’s lender will also check the buyer’s average balance to ensure the down payment is not borrowed.

 3) A letter from the buyer’s agent.
 A good buyer’s agent will include a cover letter about their buyer.
-This should include how long they have been working together and how they know each other.
-I prefer to see a stronger relationship between agent and buyer – perhaps they are a past client, a referral from a co-worker, etc. A letter from the buyer is nice, but it’s often just fluff, the buyer certainly isn’t going to tell you anything negative.
+This should consist of how long they have been working together and how they know each other.
+I prefer to see a stronger relationship between agent and buyer—perhaps they are a past client, a referral from a co-worker, etc. A letter from the buyer is nice, but it’s often just fluff.
+The buyer certainly isn’t going to tell you anything negative.

-1) The number of “contingencies” the more contingencies, the more opportunity that the buyer may cancel and keep his initial earnest money deposit.
-However an offer from a buyer which is contingent upon the sale of their home might indicate a very strong buyer.
-If their buyer has already removed their investigative (inspection) contingency, your buyer will be motivated and need a home to move into –it’s not as if they are renting and can simply wait a few more months for the perfect home.
+1) The number of “contingencies” – more contingencies, offers more opportunity that the buyer may cancel and keep his initial earnest money deposit.
+However, an offer from a buyer contingent upon the sale of their home might indicate a very strong buyer.
+Suppose their buyer has already removed their investigative (inspection) contingency.
+In that case, your buyer will be motivated and need a home to move into –it’s not as if they are renting and can wait a few more months for the perfect home.

 3) What type of financing?
 Conventional loans have fewer appraisal issues than FHA loans.

-Each situation is different and I prefer to have a dialog with my home seller’s to explain what we are trying to accomplish.
-Sometimes the seller’s agent will incorporate the best terms and issue a counter offer asking each buyer to accept those terms and respond with their highest and best price.
+Each situation is different, and I prefer to have a dialogue with my home sellers to explain what we are trying to accomplish.
+Sometimes, the seller’s agent will incorporate the best terms and issue a counteroffer, asking each buyer to accept those terms and respond with their highest and best price.

 Best of luck to you on your negotiations.